 Components of a Data Governance Framework

 Data governance seems like a daunting task but just like every country requires policies and rules to function, data requires governance to be managed effectively.
-These key components has to be followed to build a foundation of a successful data governance framework:
+Aligning your data governance framework with sound data architecture principles is crucial for ensuring a solid foundation for managing and scaling your data.
+These key data governance components has to be followed to build a foundation of a successful data governance framework:

 1. Policies and Procedures: These dictate how the data is created, stored, accessed and protected.
 Without clear procedures, there is a high risk of mishandling of data.